dannyboywoop/AdventOfCode2025/README.md

 If I find myself with the time available, or perhaps in the new year, I will also attempt to produce solutions in Rust.
 As always, I will try to make my python solutions readable, maintainable and efficient.
 I am (completely) new to rust, so any solutions I implement in Rust are likely to be "odd" as I try to expose myself to as much of the language as possible.
+I will not be using AI of any kind, as it's not really in the spirit of the event.

 In the ReadMe.md file for each day you will find the problems themselves, along with some notes on my solutions.